 A 76-year old man comes as an emergency help appointment to your surgery.
 Over the last two days he has had pain in the head of his penis with redness and swelling, and he cannot pull the preputium forward.
 There is no swelling along the shaft of the penis.
 The pain and the swelling occurred the morning after he had "successful" unplanned intercourse in the town thanks to his GP having prescribed viagra tablets.

-- A He has been infected and has a bacterial balanitis. - B He has priapism secondary to an overdose of viagra. - C X He has paraphimosis.
+A He has been infected and has a bacterial balanitis.

+- B He has priapism secondary to an overdose of viagra. - C He has paraphimosis. - D He has urethritis probably with chlamydia.